Peloponnese: Helpful Information

 • For a nice family run hotel in a quiet seaside village that you won't find in any travel guides stay with Yannis and Esther at The Kyfanta.
 You will need a car.

-• For tours, hotels and transportation in the Peleponisos contact Kostas and Aliki at Dolphin Hellas Travel in Athens or Athina at Fantasy Travel.
+• For tours, hotels and transportation in the Peloponesos contact Kostas and Aliki at Dolphin Hellas Travel in Athens or Athina at Fantasy Travel and have a look at their mainland tours.

 Another excellent way to see the Peloponessos is to start your trip from the Island of Poros.
-It's close enough to be in Athens in an hour by Hydrafoil and it is only a five minute boat ride to the town of Galati on the Peloponessos where you can rent a car and go without dealing with Athens traffic.
+It's close enough to be in Athens in an hour by Hydrafoil and it is only a five minute boat ride to the town of Galati on the Peloponessos.

 For more info see